Skip to main content

 • Method 2: Check only your endpoint receives data

-4. Use GTM Preview Mode
+4. Optional: Use GTM Preview Mode (Methods 1 and 2 only)

 • Enable Preview mode in GTM